The Day of Atonement Celebration

 to be poured out in your life.

-Add the event to your smartphone or write it on your calendar NOW.
 Do not miss this celebration of the atoning work of the Lord Jesus Christ – the DAY OF ATONEMENT!